(Please share this on the social media tabs below)

-The bad news is if we let agendas, schedules, and deadlines dominate our lives, we live on the surface of life–busy and productive, perhaps, but missing out on those deeper moments and times that provide us with insights about what is really important in life and remind us how precious is this life of ours.
+The bad news is if we let the head trump the heart and agendas, schedules, and deadlines dominate our lives, we live on the surface of life–busy and productive, perhaps, but missing out on those deeper moments and times that provide us with insights about what is really important.
+We also forget how short and precious life is.

-The good news is that when we let go of the idea that this is the only way to live, wisdom and significance enter our lives.
-Above all, the possibility of true connection with others is enhanced.
+The good news is that when we let go of the idea that this is the only way to live, wisdom and significance sneaks into our lives and the possibility of true connection shows up.

 The other night at dinner we talked with friends way into the evening, fully present, without a sense of time.
 At the end of the evening, we all sat quietly, then someone said: “This was such a satisfying evening; this is the way life should be.”